citrix/terraform-provider-citrix/docs/resources/policy_set.md

 - `name` (String) Name of the policy set.
 - `policies` (Attributes List) Ordered list of policies.
 The order of policies in the list determines the priority of the policies. (see [below for nested schema](#nestedatt--policies))
-- `scopes` (Set of String) The names of the scopes for the policy set to apply on.
 - `type` (String) Type of the policy set.
 Type can be one of `SitePolicies`, `DeliveryGroupPolicies`, `SiteTemplates`, or `CustomTemplates`.

 ### Optional

 - `description` (String) Description of the policy set.
+- `scopes` (List of String) The names of the scopes for the policy set to apply on.

 ### Read-Only